Sebastian-dm/random-generator/README.md

 # random-generator
-A flexible random text generator
+A flexible random generator of small text strings.